A site migration is an umbrella term that can be used to describe several different major changes to a website.

 Web hosting is an online service that provides users with a platform to publish a website or web application online, including all their multimedia files.

-A site migration, AKA web migration, is the process of moving a website and all its internal elements from one provider to another.
+A website migration, AKA site migration, is the process of moving a website and all its internal elements from one provider to another.
 This means that your website will remain the same, but the place where it is hosted will change.

 When carrying out a site migration, you can keep the same domain structure, change the name of the domain, and even modify the taxonomy of the URLs.